Cut the Token Bill on Both Ends

 brew install rtk

-Same git status, raw vs wrapped:
+Here’s the same git status, raw and then wrapped:

 $ rtk proxy git status